enular/Enular-Library/README.md

 pip install enular

+NOTE: Pre-release and development in progress.
+Expect launch end of 2022.

 The Enular Library contains code for backtesting, evaluating and visualising algorithmic trading strategies.
 It also provides indicators, data sources, and paper trading capabilities.
 Documentation coming soon.
 Enular.com

-Notes:
-- Based on BackTrader
+Details:
+- Extends Backtrader
 - Includes fixes from BackTrader 2
+- Data sourced from Yahoo Finance
+- Live trading via IB
-- Doucmentation incoming
+- Accessibility improvements

+In progress:
-- Forum incoming
+- Indicator library
-- Articles incoming
+- Strategies library
-- Additional indicators
+- Bug fixes
+- Articles to show how Enular fits in with Backtrader, aims, vision
+- Strategy template and how to use indicators, requirements, data, assets A to Z, references to backtrader
-- Additional strategies
+- Documentation
-- Machine learning
+- Machine learning capabities
-- Improved plotting
-- Multiple buy and sell orders
+- Articles about ML capabilities
-- Shorting capability
+- Forum
+- Data feed improvements